Liberator (gun): Reception

-The television series How to Sell Drugs Online (Fast) depicts one of its protagonists printing and using a Liberator for self defense.

 Usage history

 In May 2013, Finnish Yle TV2 current affairs programme Ajankohtainen kakkonen produced a Liberator handgun under the supervision of a licensed gunsmith and fired it under controlled conditions.
 During the experiment, the weapon shattered.
 It was later found that an error was made concerning the settings of the 3D printer.
 Printed under the right conditions, the Liberator gun has a lifespan of 8–10 shots.

 Israeli Channel 10 reporters built and tested a Liberator with a 9 mm cartridge, successfully hitting a target at a distance of several meters.
 On June 24, 2013, the reporters smuggled the gun (without barrel and ammunition) into the Israeli house of parliament, coming within a short distance of Israeli PM Benjamin Netanyahu.

 A Japanese man printed and assembled five copies of the Liberator, and on or about April 12, 2014, he uploaded video evidence of his possession of the weapons to the internet.
 Authorities arrested him on May 8, 2014, and found that at least two of the copies possessed lethal power.
 Cody Wilson, a founder of Defense Distributed, stated on the incident that the man "performed his work in the open, without suspicion, fear or dishonor".